The Palms Golf Club near Mesquite, Nevada: A different kind of thrill ride

-As the round progresses, open fairways give way to tight, tree-lined driving areas and the flat, watering island becomes replaced with tees and greens - and everything in-between - lying at different altitudes.
+As the round progresses, open fairways give way to tight, tree-lined driving areas and the flat, watering island becomes replaced with tees and greens -- and everything in-between -- lying at different altitudes.

-The common element is that the greens are protected by bunkers and all the par-5s are reachable.
+The common element is that the greens are protected by bunkers and all the par 5s are reachable.
 It's how you get there that changes.

-The par-72 course(formerly called Peppermill) begins with a wide open slight dogleg par-5 that makes the short hole even more reachable for all golfers.
+The par-72 golf course begins with a wide open slight dogleg par 5 that makes the short hole even more reachable for all golfers.
 An adjoining fairway doubles the room for you to unload a drive as your first shot on the 454-yard hole (from the white markers, where the tees are based for this review).

-Enjoy the dry hole - water comes into play on each of the remaining holes on the front side.
-On the second hole, the No. 1 handicap, water runs along the left side of the fairway, while a pair of bunkers guard the right side and a trio surround the green.
+Enjoy the dry hole -- water comes into play on each of the remaining holes on the front side.
+On the second hole, the no. 1 handicap, water runs along the left side of the fairway, while a pair of bunkers guard the right side and a trio surround the green.

-No. 3 is the longest par-3 (from the whites) at 191 yards with a lake protecting the left side of the green and bunkers all around the putting surface.
-The next par-3, No. 7, is shot completely over a lake, but a couple clubs closer at 171 yards.
+No. 3 is the longest par 3 (from the whites) at 191 yards with a lake protecting the left side of the green and bunkers all around the putting surface.
+The next par 3, no. 7, is shot completely over a lake, but a couple clubs closer at 171 yards.

 No. 8 is a good warm-up for the back nine, with its elevated tee box.
 The difference here is the corners of the fairway are grassy, not the rocky terrain of the mountainous climb back to the clubhouse.
 Four bunkers are dropped throughout the right side of the fairway and cutting across it.
-There's a lake short of the green on the left side, but a good drive can clear the trouble on the par-4, 409-yarder.
+There's a lake short of the green on the left side, but a good drive can clear the trouble on the par 4, 409-yarder.

 For the final hole on the front side, ignore the lake right of the fairway on the severe dogleg left as it's been replaced with a large sand trap.
-While it's still a hazard, it's playable to the raised green on the longest par-4 on the course at 422 yards.
+While it's still a hazard, it's playable to the raised green on the longest par 4 on the course at 422 yards.

 Now take a deep breath and prepare for a completely new course whose rising views will leave you nearly breathless.

-While No. 14 is just 154 yards, make sure you have your 154-yard club since a nasty ravine separates the tee box from the green and doesn't give any balls back.
+While no. 14 is just 154 yards, make sure you have your 154-yard club since a nasty ravine separates the tee box from the green and doesn't give any balls back.

-Yet that's nothing compared to the 114 foot drop on the next hole, a 512-yard par-5 with bunkers lining the right side and thick, irretrievable desert growth on the other side of the traps.
+Yet that's nothing compared to the 114 foot drop on the next hole, a 512-yard par 5 with bunkers lining the right side and thick, irretrievable desert growth on the other side of the traps.
 A long second shot to the green must avoid the natural hazards that jut out and the ever-present greenside traps.

-No. 16 and 17 are the only two with water on this nine, and both feature elevated tee shots that can easily get wet.
+Nos.
+16 and 17 are the only two with water on this nine, and both feature elevated tee shots that can easily get wet.
 Both holes, at 319 and 331 yards respectively, are short enough to hit a wood or iron off the tee and still leave a short iron to the green.

-You'll need to fire away on the final hole, an uphill 364-yarder with a green well-protected by bunkers, including a duo on top of each other short of the tiny putting surface.
+You'll need to fire away on the final hole, an uphill 364-yarder with a green well protected by bunkers, including a duo on top of each other short of the tiny putting surface.